 Tucked away in the northern Finnish village of Saariselkä, the Kakslauttanen Arctic Resort is quite possibly one of the most iconic hotels in the world.
 Known for their world famous glass igloos, if you have a couple of days to spare, you definitely don’t want to miss an opportunity to sleep under the stars.
 Although the aurora season lasts from August – April, you can still enjoy the Arctic at a fraction of the cost; with plenty to see and do.
 The resort also offers a range of activities such as Midnight Sun Viewing on quad bikes and horse carriages; as well as smoke saunas, gold panning, hiking, river rafting, fishing and more.

 No trip to Finland is complete without an authentic Finnish sauna experience.
 The inventors of the Sauna pride themselves on the distinctive experience and saunas can be found in just about any building in Finland.
 For a unique sauna experience, check out Löyly in Helsinki.
 Located on the edge of the sea, Löyly is known for having one of the best saunas in the world.
 If you get too hot, you can simply jump into the Baltic right outside to cool off!
 Löyly also features fireplaces and a restaurant with delicious local cuisine.Last updated on Feb 13, 2020

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Helsinki, Finland using the map below!